na-na-hi/renget/archive/smgenlorePh2P2.md

 ****

-   Off in the distance, Merlin's skulking around using the same illusion-invis-cloak Morgana previously used to simply observe the fight, not feeling like he needs to intervene and steal any of Arthur's hero-spotlight and not really seeing how otherwise helping would be to his interests.
+   Off in the distance, Merlin's skulking around using the same illusion-invis-cloak Morgana previously used to simply observe the fight, not feeling like he needs to intervene and steal any of Arthur's hero-spotlight, and not really seeing how helping otherwise would be to his interest.

    He proudly watches Arthur explode a projectile-boat with the partially-charged Ult projectile-thing and save more innocents (pretty badass), but is glum that 'Camelot' is now proto-Britannia *(the implication that now they're time travellers, and not dimension-travellers...? ~~the fuck..~~)* and thus just a hollow and primitive imitation of their home.
-Morgana casually walks up next to him as if he wasn't even invisible *(to Merlin's slightly autistic embarrassment)* and explains that she told-you-so'd Tiamat that it'd end up like this, in that Scylla / Charybdis wouldn't make a B-line for Olympus and would instead go on a rampage.
+Morgana casually walks up next to him as if he wasn't even invisible *(to Merlin's slightly autistic embarrassment)* and explains that she told-you-so'd Tiamat that it'd end up like this, in that Scylla / Charybdis wouldn't make a B-line towards Olympus and would instead go on a mortal-slaying rampage.
    Merlin calmly says her expertise is wasted on Tiamat, and she should help out at King Arthur with Olympus instead.
-Things nearly get heated at the King Arthur fanclub meeting, until they both explain they're both only there to try to ask Cliodhna some questions on current events, who herself has been drawn out of hiding over the recent genocide, and is now wandering / floating around the coastline of the Mediterranean, following the little darlings who enticed her out.
+Morgana disagrees again, and thinks Merlin isn't doing the best thing possible for King Arthur.
+Things nearly get heated at the King Arthur fanclub meeting, until they both explain they're both only there to try to ask Cliodhna some questions on current events, who herself has been drawn out of hiding over the recent genocide, and is now wandering / floating around the coastline of the Mediterranean, following the two little darling sea monsters who enticed her out.

    *Cliodhna's just got a thing for spooking the basically-dead in their final moments; no real evident reason, she's just a tormenting piece of shit.
 Like, she has her own spectral reality with locks on the doors for the mortals to try to protect themselves with, and this bitch just passes through the door.
 In the cinematic she's going after a father whose daughter died - just, no standards whatsoever.*
    *Though, if you've been wandering the Earth as a bored ghost for milennia, can you blame her? ~~I mean, I'd probably do the same.~~*

   *Once again, God cinematic with nothing to do with the progression of the lore.
 Even the bit in the sky doesn't happen - Zeus never directly confronts Scylla & Charybdis in battle.*

-   *Watch it or ignore it;* https://youtu.be/Ve44S-evQ28
+   *[Watch it](https://www.youtube.com/watch?v=Ve44S-evQ28) or ignore it.
+It's just how she's entertaining herself, not anything plot-significant.*

 -> ![Clio Cine Concept](https://files.catbox.moe/ipvtdl.jpg) <-